Blackfriars Teaching School Alliance

 About the course

-If you are interested in applying for our part-time route, you will need to select this at the point of application.
-If in doubt, please just contact us on either 01782 432537 or via email.
+If you are interested in applying for our part-time option, you will need to select this at the point of application.
+This route is known as our Flexible Route and takes place over two years.
+If in doubt, just contact us on either 01782 432537 or via email.

 Keele and North Staffordshire Teacher Education co-ordinates recruitment across the partnership.
-Initially we review your UCAS Teacher Training application to ensure that you meet our entry requirements and that your personal statement reflects the capabilities and experiences that we are looking for.
-If your application meets these stringent criteria then you will be invited to an interview day which will take place at Keele University then in one of our partnership schools.
+Initially we review your Teacher Training application to ensure that you meet our entry requirements and that your personal statement reflects the capabilities and experiences that we are looking for.
+If your application meets these stringent criteria then you will be invited to an interview day which will take place at Keele University and then in one of our partnership schools.
 You will be hosted by both a member of the SCITT team and a senior school-based colleague.
-If you have applied for our SEND Pathway (see Blackfriars) then you will be interviewed within one of our special school settings.
-During the afternoon interview session you will be invited to teach a 15 minute learning sequence to a class that relates to your specialism.

 How school placements work